 How We Set Up JIRA Marketing Projects:

-- Epics are defined as months of the year
+- Epics are defined as specific marketing objectives

-In the JIRA Backlog, we create Sprints for each week of the month, plan them in advance, and budget time accordingly.
-We define Epics as months of the year to be able to plan the number of hours we're spending on each project.
-Assigning every task to an Epic helps us keep track of which tasks have been moving from Sprint to Sprint; these tasks are either projects that end up taking longer than a week or projects that have hit a roadblock that needs to be cleared up.
+In the JIRA Backlog, we create Sprints for each month, plan them in advance and budget time accordingly.
+We define Epics as marketing objectives, usually by channel.
+Assigning every task to an Epic helps us track which tasks have been moving from Sprint to Sprint; these tasks are either projects that end up taking longer than a week or projects that have hit a roadblock that needs to be cleared up.

-The scrum boards allow our project managers to organize and keep track of projects of all shapes and sizes into bite-sized tasks that team members can focus on weekly.
-We created quick filters so that each team member can focus on the tasks assigned to them.
+The scrum boards allow our project managers to organize and keep track of projects of all shapes and sizes, turning them into bite-sized tasks and sub-tasks that team members can focus on weekly.
+We created quick filters so that each team member could focus on the tasks assigned to them.

 Our process for planning marketing projects up to a quarter in advance:

-- Half-day quarterly strategy meeting to define the project's big-picture goals
+- Quarterly strategy meeting to define the project's North Star goal and objectives that support that goal.

-- 30-minute weekly Sprint meetings first thing on Monday morning to describe high-priority tasks, roadblocks or capacity issues
+- Weekly standup meetings every Monday morning to describe high-priority tasks, roadblocks or capacity issues.

 Defining Issues Types in JIRA